2monsta/FrontEndProject/README.md

 5. Embeded video inside Front Page

 ## Improvements/ Additional Features
-- Fix enter button bug on landing page
+- Fix enter button on landing page, entering one address
+- Submit Form vs submit link tag
-- Remove the setimeOut function when using geocoder
+- Remove the setimeOut function when using geocoder and replace with a callback function
 - Better scoping order in JS File
 - Responsiveness of page
 - Switch from local storage to database/server for data storage